12/28/06: My new guitar:

 Click here for larger close-up shot

-yesterday, the first day I saw it.
-I played it for almost an hour, then handed it back to the salesman who
+Laguna Beach before I fell hard for this one.
+I played it for an hour, then handed it back to the salesman who

 returned it to the glass case where they keep their high-end acoustics.
 A little later I just had to check it out